 Experiments were made, directed by one member, in using locally available materials to produce iron.
 Clay for Roman type shaft furnaces was dug and charcoal made on site, and iron ore (siderite) obtained from a local clay pit.
 Bellows and all necessary tools were made by the member directing the experiments, of which approximately 30 have now been carried out.
-Inconsistent results emphasise the sophisticated technology of the ancient smelting process, but some blooms of iron have been made and forged on tree trunk anvils to produce billets of Wealden iron (WIRG, Wealden Iron, 1st series XIV (1978), 9-10; XV (1979), 11-15).
+Inconsistent results emphasise the sophisticated technology of the ancient smelting process, but some blooms of iron have been made and forged on tree trunk anvils to produce billets of Wealden iron (WIRG Bulletins 14 (1978), 9-10; 15 (1979), 11-15).